-Relocation of data center, consolidation of storage or server, replacement of server, storage upgrade, workload balancing or performance-related maintenance — there can be plenty of reasons why organizations undertake to migrate data.
+Relocation of the data center, consolidation of storage or server, replacement of server, storage upgrade, workload balancing, or performance-related maintenance — there can be plenty of reasons why organizations undertake to migrate data.

 Data migration is different from data integration

-Data integration follows a common practice of extract, transform, and load.
+Data integration follows a common practice of extracting, transforming and loading.
 Data migration, on the other hand, transfers data in its raw form, from the source tools into a consolidated storage system such as the Data Lake.
 Although this kind of practice may generally seem to have reduced all kinds of complexities involved with data transfers, data migration has its own downsides.
 The process often turns out to be complex and discourages organizations from purchasing or deploying new technologies.